Life Insurance in Germany: The Definitive Guide (2025)

 1. Age: Younger people generally pay lower premiums.
 The earlier you apply, the cheaper it is.

-2. Health status: Your health plays a big role.
-If you have pre-existing health conditions, your premiums will be higher.
+2. Health status: It plays a big role.
+If you have pre-existing conditions, your premiums will be higher.

-4. Family medical history: If certain health issues run in your family, insurers might see this as a higher risk, and charge you higher premiums.
+4. Medical history: If certain issues run in your family, insurers might see this as a higher risk, and charge you more money.

-5. Policy length: The longer you want coverage, the more it will cost.
+5. Policy length: The longer you want your policy to last, the more it will cost.

 6. Occupation: If you work in a high-risk job, such as construction or firefighting, your premiums will be higher.